Müllerian anomalies: Diethylstilbestrol and class VII anomalies

 Diethylstilbestrol (DES) was a synthetic oestrogen supplement introduced in 1938 to decrease miscarriage in the first trimester by enhancing the oestrogen dependent follicular phase and implantation of blastocysts.
 DES is a known teratogen, by crossing the placenta DES disrupts organogenesis by disorganising uterine muscle layers causing maldevelopment of uterus and uterine tube junctions.
 This prevents normal columnar ciliated cell formation of the vaginal epithelium and reabsorption of vaginal glands.
-When absorbed, DES is broken down to produce a transient quinone-like reactive intermediate that alters normal gene function of HOX and WNT, affecting differentiation of mullerian ducts.
+When absorbed, DES is broken down to produce a transient quinone-like reactive intermediate that alters normal gene function of HOX and WNT, affecting differentiation of Müllerian ducts.
 In utero DES exposure has additionally been linked to epigenetic changes responsible for uterine anomalies such as dysregulation of the homeobox gene HOXA10 by hypermethylation of HOXA10, altering long term expression of genes which controls uterine organogenesis.

 DES is also an endocrine disrupting compound (EDC) which alters normal hormone responses required for reproductive tract development in foetuses.
-A dose–response association for DES has not been establish but an association with the time of exposure in utero suggest exposure to DES at a certain embryological stage leads to increase susceptibility to mullerian anomalies.
+A dose–response association for DES has not been establish but an association with the time of exposure in utero suggest exposure to DES at a certain embryological stage leads to increase susceptibility to Müllerian anomalies.

-Female foetuses exposed to DES in utero (DES daughters) have abnormalities in development in three areas of the mullerian duct, namely of their uterus, cervix and vagina.
+Female foetuses exposed to DES in utero (DES daughters) have abnormalities in development in three areas of the Müllerian duct, namely of their uterus, cervix and vagina.
 DES uterine anomalies include hypoplastic uterus (small uterus), T-shaped uterine cavity and constrictions of the endometrial cavity.
 DES uterine anomalies vary in extent in different races, with foetuses of African American females being more prone to fibroids development during organogenesis.
 DES cervical and vaginal anomalies include hypoplasia, collar and hood malformation of the vagina and cervix and is seen in 20% of women exposed to DES.

 Epidemiology

 The prevalence of vaginal agenesis or class I uterine anomalies is 1:5000 female live births globally.
-The most prevalent form of vaginal agenesis is Mayer–Rokitansky–Kuster–Hauser (MRKH) syndrome and results in congenital aplasia or hypoplasia of mullerian derived structures.
-MRKH syndrome account for 5% to 10% of all mullerian anomalies.
-While septate uterus or class II uterine anomalies account for 3% to 7% of all mullerian anomalies.
-The prevalence of mullerian anomalies also differs within the female population, occurring in 5.5% of the general population, 8% in sterile females and 13.3% in females with a history of miscarriage.
+The most prevalent form of vaginal agenesis is Mayer–Rokitansky–Kuster–Hauser (MRKH) syndrome and results in congenital aplasia or hypoplasia of Müllerian derived structures.
+MRKH syndrome account for 5% to 10% of all Müllerian anomalies.
+While septate uterus or class II uterine anomalies account for 3% to 7% of all Müllerian anomalies.
+The prevalence of Müllerian anomalies also differs within the female population, occurring in 5.5% of the general population, 8% in sterile females and 13.3% in females with a history of miscarriage.